-LED screen is a common feature for units priced under 1000 and with a display, you can keep track of the distance, time and calories that you have burned during your workout.
+LED screen is a common feature for units priced under 1000 and with a display, you can keep track of the distance, time and calories burned during your workout.
 If you want that extra challenge, play with the various settings and enjoy cardio burn, manual, hill climb or endurance settings.

 When determining a top winner in the category of elliptical trainer/machines, there are a number of factors to consider, and it is a good idea to have in mind the following features: size, assembly, noise level, safety features, docking stations, Internet connectivity, USB ports, adjustability, and warranty.

 When is a cheap elliptical machine a fantastic deal or just throwing your cash away?
 There are definitely some cheap elliptical trainers available.
 However, there are a few in the cut-rate price range ($100-$300) and of course good quality ellipticals in the price levels of $1000 or less that are sound machines with complete features.